LISTEN TO MY LATEST PODCAST EPISODE

 Inspect the sample garments for construction defects

-The beauty of having a sample-making process is that you can catch these pesky defects first hand.
+The purpose of having a sample-making process is that you can catch defects before production.

 Upon receiving the sample, carefully check the garment’s seams, edges, and closures from inside out.
 Don’t be afraid to pull on the seams to check for seam slippage and open seams.
 Be mindful and extra vigilant of sneaky garment defects that can potentially ruin the design you worked so hard for.

-If you still don’t feel confident about the construction quality of your garment samples, go ahead and request additional prototypes using different techniques or fabric variations, then evaluate their performance once again.
+If you still don’t feel confident about the construction quality of your garment samples, request additional prototypes using different techniques or fabric variations, then evaluate their performance once again.

-For example, for a garment with misaligned underarm seams, you can send a zoomed in photo, mark the defect, and add a description like “ensure proper alignment of seams when attaching the sleeve.”
+For example, if your garment has misaligned underarm seams, send a zoomed in photo, mark the defect, and add a description like “ensure proper alignment of seams when attaching the sleeve.”

 Implement quality control measures